Sofia Samodelkina

 Samodelkina is the ninth woman to land a quadruple jump and the fifteenth to land a triple Axel jump in international competition.
-She is the second woman after Alexandra Trusova who has landed quadruple jumps except quad Axel in practice.
+She is the second woman after Alexandra Trusova who has landed all quadruple jumps except quad Axel in practice.
 She is the first woman to attempt a quad loop in competition, but the jump was not ratified due to under-rotation.
 She has landed ratified triple axels, quad salchows, and quad toes in international competition.

+She is also the first woman from Kazakhstan to win a senior Grand Prix medal.

 Personal life

-Samodelkina was born in Moscow on 18 February 2007.
-She is a junior high school student, and her hobbies include drawing.
+Samodelkina was born on February 18, 2007 in Moscow to a Kazakhstani mother and a Russian father.
+She has an older brother and a younger sister, the latter of whom is a member of the national fencing team in Kazakhstan.

+Samodelkina received Kazakhstani citizenship in the summer of 2023.
+In 2024, she enrolled into the Kazakh Academy of Sport and Tourism.

+In addition to figure skating, she enjoys drawing as a hobby.

 Career

 Early years

+In 2011, when Samodelkina was four years old, her parents decided to enroll her into figure skating at the CSKA Moscow.
+For the first six years of her skating career, Samodelkina was coached by Lilia Biktagirova.
+Sergei Davydov later became her coach in 2016.

 Samodelkina placed fourth at the 2020 Russian Junior Championships and 2021 Russian Junior Championships.
-She was second at the 2021 Russian Cup Final and first at the 2020 Russian Cup Final on the junior level.